There are many interesting facts about dust mites that you should know.

 12. Wash Your Bedding Weekly, Use Mattress And Pillow Covers

-According to a Johns Hopkins University study, “mite population and allergen levels decreased by 90% or more within a month of using mattress and pillow covers and treating bedding”.
-It’s a good idea to use bedding covers and wash your bed linens weekly to reduce mites.
+According to a Johns Hopkins University research, “mite population and allergen levels decreased by 90% or more within a month of using mattress and pillow covers and treating bedding”.
+It’s a good suggestion to make use of bedding covers and wash your bed linens weekly to reduce mites.

 13. Not All Mattress Covers Will Protect You From Dust Mites